jwoodrow99/docker-wordpress/README.md

     docker-compose up -d
     ```

+4. Go to [localhost:8000](http://localhost:8000/) and follow the WordPress setup.

-4. Stop the docker environment.
+5. Stop the docker environment.

     ``` bash
     docker-compose down
     ```

-5. Destroy the docker environment.
+6. Destroy the docker environment.

     ``` bash
     docker system prune -a